Michele Abbate: Racing career

 Abbate's started in hobby kart racing.
 After getting her first car at the age of 16 in 2004, Abbate competed in local autocross events sanctioned by the Sports Car Club of America.
 Her first national event came iat Qualcomm Stadium in San Diego in 2007, where she finished on the podium.

-In 2008, she moved to time attack competitions and occasionally competed in INEX legends car racing where she developed her road racing experience.
+In 2008, Abbate moved to time attack competitions and occasionally competed in INEX legends car racing where she developed her road racing experience.
 In 2011, Abbate became a factory driver for Scion and finished runner-up in the 2011 National Auto Sport Association Time Trial standings, followed by winning the MotoIQ Pacific Tuner Car Championship the next year.

 Abbate started competing in the United States Touring Car Championship in 2014 for GRR Racing, a team formed by Abbate and her fiancé Anthony Philleo after she lost her original sponsor.
 She entered the 2015 SCCA Western Conference Majors Tour after receiving $13,000 in crowdfunding, where she won the championship and became the first female driver to be given the Lindley Bothwell Memorial Cal Club Driver of the Year Award.

 In 2017, Abbate raced in the Bathurst 6 Hour, where she finished 49th.
 The following year, she finished on the GT-1 podium in the SCCA National Championship Runoffs at Sonoma Raceway, the youngest woman to accomplish the feat.

 GRR Racing switched to the Trans-Am Series' TA2 class for the 2019 season.
 In 2020, she finished second in the Trans-Am West Coast Championship with four top-five finishes in five races.
 At Sonoma, she became the first woman to finish on the podium in a TA2 race after taking third.

 In May 2021, Abbate joined On Point Motorsports for her NASCAR Camping World Truck Series debut at Circuit of the Americas; she finished second at the track in the Trans-Am West Coast Championship in 2020.